What is mindfulness-based stress reduction (MBSR)?

 Try MBSR on your own

 Eat a meal in silence.
 Don't do anything but focus on your food.
+Smell your food before eating it.
+Notice what your food looks like.
 Eat slowly, and savor each bite.
+What flavors do you taste?

 How effective is MBSR?